 We’ve spent years proving the value of music to Alberta’s economy and communities.
 Without a plan, however, our music industry misses its potential.
 Other provinces and cities have devised music strategies and reap the benefits of having a concrete vision to use for funding, advocacy, and collaboration.

-For example, starting in 2013, the Ontario Music Fund infused $15MIL per year for three years to enhance the music ecosystem.
-In the first year they saw a return of $24MIL in additional revenue to music-related businesses, and support for 2,000 jobs.
-So they made the program permanent in 2015.
+For example, starting in 2013, the Ontario Music Fund infused $15-million per year for three years to enhance the music ecosystem.
+In the first year they saw a return of $24-million in additional revenue to music-related businesses and support for 2,000 jobs.
+These results solidified the Ontario Music Investment Fund as a permanent program in 2015.
 British Columbia—hoping in part to slow the drain of talent eastward—created AmplifyBC in 2018.
-Their initial $7.5MIL investment stimulated nearly $30MIL in expenditures and supported 3,000 jobs, so that each $1 invested resulted in $3 of economic activity.
+Their initial $7.5-million investment stimulated nearly $30-million in expenditures and supported 3,000 jobs.
+Each $1 invested resulted in $3 of economic activity.
 BC renewed support for Amplify BC in 2021.

 With our own strategies in hand, Alberta can realize the economic and societal benefits of music.
 We can further diversify and drive our economic base while investing in an industry that has countless positive knock-on effects for the wellbeing of Albertans and the liveability of our cities and towns.